autorope/donkeydocs/docs/index.md

 * Participate in a vibrant [online community](https://discord.gg/PN6kFeA) learning cutting edge techology and having fun doing it.

 ---------
+### Buy a pre-made Donkeycar:

+If you just want something ready-to-run, we recommend the Waveshare PiRacer Pro, which is a great deal at $262 with a RaspberryPi 4 or $194 if you already have a Pi.
+Works well with Donkey.
+You can buy it [here](https://www.waveshare.com/product/robotics/mobile-robots/raspberry-pi-robots/piracer-pro-ai-kit.htm).

 ### Build your own Donkey

-Donkey is the standard car that most people build first.
+Building your own car is a pretty straightforwards process with a RC car, a Pi and a few other components.
 The parts cost about $250 to $300 and take 2 hours to assemble.
 Here are the main steps to build your own car:

 1. [Assemble hardware.](guide/build_hardware)
 2. [Install software.](guide/install_software)